Learnosity/learnosity-sdk-php/README.md

 ### Examples

+A couple of basic examples are included in the `examples/` directory.
+You can run them with, e.g.,

+    php examples/simple/init_items.php

+or

+    php examples/simple/init_data.php

 You can find a complete PHP site with examples of Learnosity APIs integration in our [demos site](https://demos.learnosity.com/).

 You can download the entire site or browse the code directly on [github](https://github.com/Learnosity/learnosity-demos/).